telerik/reporting-docs/knowledge-base/how-to-use-multivalue-report-parameter-in-a-sql-query.md

     SELECT * from HumanResources.Department
     WHERE (COALESCE(@SelectedValues,Null) IS NULL) OR DepartmentID IN (@SelectedValues)
     ```

  On configuring SqlDataSource component with the above Text command, you can map directly the @SelectedValues SQL parameter to a multivalue report parameter - [SqlDataSource Wizard](../sqldatasource-wizard) (step 4).

-    >Note
-    > </br>
 > The *COALESCE* function is used as the multivalue parameter cannot be evaluated directly against NULL.

-- The value has to be processed to be used in a **SQL StoredProcedure command**.
+- The value has to be processed in order to be used in a **SQL StoredProcedure command**.

     For example, from the report, you can pass a string containing the comma-separated values.
 The SQL parameter expected by the stored procedure can be an *nvarchar*.
 The *nvarchar* value can be split in the SQL query: